This Is How to Pronounce the New iPhone XS and XR

 And finally, there’s the iPhone XR, which comes in a number of colors at a lower price point and has a new Liquid Retina display and 6.1 inch screen, but has the same camera as the XS and XS Max.
 Like its brethren, the XR is pronounced “ten R.”

-The new iPhones join an improved lineup of Apple Watches and more, which will be available in Apple Stores on Sept.
-21 and available for online preorder on Sept.
-14.
+The new iPhones join an improved lineup of Apple Watches and more rolling out this fall.
+The XS and XS Max will be available in Apple Stores on Sept.
+21 and available for online pre-order on Sept.
+14, while the XR will be available for pre-order on Oct.
+19 and ships on Oct.
+26.